 In creative arts, students discover a variety of art forms through a study of dance, drama, music and visual arts where they learn to appreciate, compose, listen, make and perform.

+Studying the creative arts, students learn to appreciate, compose, listen, make and perform.
 Each art form has its own unique knowledge and skills, elements or concepts as well as a capacity to inspire and enrich lives.

 Students must study 100 hours of both music and visual arts during Years 7 to 10.
 They also have an opportunity to further develop their knowledge and skills in other art forms through elective subjects.
 Students can then select from a range of courses in Years 11 to 12.